- Prof. Dr. Isik Bicer

 Dr. Rachel Lacroix

-Rachel Lacroix graduated with a Master’s degree from Arts et Métiers ParisTech (ENSAM), specializing in industrial engineering/management and operations research.
+Dr. Rachel Lacroix graduated with a Master’s degree from Arts et Métiers ParisTech (ENSAM), specializing in industrial engineering/management and operations research.
 Concurrently, she followed a Strategic Brand Management course (Marketing Management M.Sc.) in partnership with EDHEC Business School whereupon she worked as a junior consultant at Aerial, Paris, focusing on digital transformation projects.
-In March 2017, Ms. Lacroix joined Prof. Seifert’s Technology and Operations Management team to pursue a PhD.
-Ms. Lacroix successfully completed her PhD entitled “Industry 4.0 Technologies and Customer-centricity for Digital Supply Chains” in June 2021.
+In March 2017, Dr. Lacroix joined Prof. Seifert’s Technology and Operations Management team to pursue a PhD.
+She successfully completed her PhD entitled “Industry 4.0 Technologies and Customer-centricity for Digital Supply Chains” in June 2021.

 Dr. Kerstin Langenberg